43r89ijf/knockout.view-mapping/README.md

 View mapping plugin for [Knockout](http://knockoutjs.com/).
 This plugin add property to view model from view (HTML DOM Elements).
-It is not supported when nested by the "foreach".
+It is not supported when nested by "foreach" or "with".

 ## Dependencies